Carrooi/Node-SourceCompiler/README.md

 ## Handling errors

 All error messages should be parsed into one type, so you can easily work with them.
-Errors are [Error](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Error) instances.

 ```
 Compiler.compile('scss', '{',).than(function(result) {